hlascelles/karina_personal_website/_posts/kitchen/2013-01-02-broccoli-squash-avo-salad.md

 **Methods:**

 * Preheat the oven to 200C.
-* Peal the butternut squash, chop it into small cubes, coat them in olive oil.
+* Peel the butternut squash, chop it into small cubes, coat them in olive oil.
 Bake until tender and starting to char on the corners.
 * Meanwhile, in a bowl place an avocado, roughly chopped garlic clove, zest of 1 lemon, juice of half a lemon (about 30g), olive oil (30g), salt and black pepper.
 Handblender everything into a dressing.
 * Toast almond flakes in a small pan.
 * Thinly slice red chillies and place them into a small bowl.